The Sacrament of Baptism

 In preparation for this first Sacrament of Initiation, the child's parents are required to attend a Sacramental Preparation Session.
 It is preferred that the Godparents also attend.
 Please remember that at least one of the Godparents is required to be a practicing Catholic who is 16 years of age or older, and who has received the Sacrament of Confirmation.
 Being a practicing Catholic means regularly attending Mass, receiving the sacraments of the church regularly and, if married, being in a valid marriage.
 Please read about the responsibilities of being a Godparent here.
 The other Godparent may be baptized in another Christian denomination and will be known as a Christian Witness.

-The preparation takes place on the first Monday of the month, at 6:30pm, unless otherwise specified.
+The Baptism classes are held on the even months of the year on the first Monday of the month.
+Starting time is 6:00pm and they are held at the Parish office.
 Check the online calendar for availability.
 Please email the Baptism Team to register.
 It is recommended that you attend at least two months prior to the Baptism, if possible.
 This allows you increased flexibility in choosing the Baptism date, planning celebrations, and in making any travel arrangements for out of town family members and friends.

 Please complete the Baptism Information Form and bring it with you when you attend the Baptism Preparation Session, along with a copy of the child’s birth certificate.
 If you have not yet registered with our parish, please do so as you prepare for the Baptism of your child, by completing the Parish Registration Form or registering via our Online Registration.